DevRajKandel/Pythonclient/README.md

  py -m pip install --upgrade pip : This will upgarde the pip version

- Once pip is installed, we can install the package called as requests from cmd we need to write, pip -m py install requests
+ Once pip is installed, we can install the package called as requests from cmd we need to write:

+ pip -m py install requests